ryuichiueda/emcl/README.md

 # emcl: mcl with expansion resetting

 emcl is an alternative Monte Carlo localization (MCL) package to amcl (http://wiki.ros.org/amcl).
 Differently from amcl, KLD-samping and adaptive MCL are not implemented.
-Instead, the expansion resetting is implemented[^1][^2].
+Instead, the expansion resetting is implemented[^1].

 ## expansion resetting

-The expansion resetting had been used in the classical RoboCup 4-legged robot league as a robust localization mechanism since the robots had made frequent localization errors.
+The expansion resetting had been used in the classical RoboCup 4-legged robot league as a robust localization mechanism since the robots had made frequent localization errors[^2].
 This method expands the distribution of particles when the robot suffers surprising sensor data.
 This mechanism is effective toward skidding and small range kidnaps of robots.

 ### demo movie